Do you hesitate to try wool because it requires special care?

 What about the special laundry soap you’ll need?
 You don’t, actually.
 Wool wash is certainly one option, but you can also use soap nuts or soap nut bars, as well as gentle, natural baby wash like Aveeno or Earth Mama Angel Baby.
 You don’t have to go out and spend money on expensive wool care products.

 My favorite product to recommend to “wool newbies” is CJ’s wool wash, because it cleans and lanolizes in one step.
-Luckily, the $12.50 bottle lasts a really long time, it ships free if you buy at Diaper Safari (aff) and you’ll enjoy choosing from the many delicious scents (I have a soft spot for Ginger Lime).
+Luckily, the $12.50 bottle lasts a really long time.
+It ships free if you buy at Diaper Junction (aff) and you’ll enjoy choosing from the many delicious scents (I have a soft spot for Ginger Lime).
 Just recently I added CJ’s Wool Revitalizer to my bag of tricks; this handy lanolin spray will freshen up your wool between washings and boost the waterproofing qualities.
-Diaper Safari sells the revitalizer, too.
+It’s getting harder and harder to find CJ’s Wool Revitalizer (are they going to discontinue it??), but I know that right now Nicki’s Diapers has the best selection available.

 Is Learning to Use Wool Difficult?